The Question

 Urvashi Butalia is a well-known and highly regarded essayist and publisher

-Milica Momcilovic is the President of World Federation of Science Journalists and Editor in the Science Programme at the Radio Television of Serbia
+Milica Momcilovic is an esteemed science journalist, Ex Officio Director of the World Federation of Science Journalists, and the Editor of the Science Programme at Radio/Television Serbia

 Associate Professor of Political Science at Howard University, USA